What is Asthma?

 There are many different types of preventer inhalers, the most commonly prescribed ones are, Clenil Modulite and Flixotide

 Reliever inhalers are usually blue in colour and are the most commonly used type of asthma inhaler in the UK.
-Anyone that has previously been diagnosed with asthma or COPD will be prescribed a blue reliever inhaler which is to be used whenever you start to experience symptoms.
+Anyone that has previously been diagnosed with asthma or COPD will be prescribed a blue reliever inhaler such as Ventolin which is to be used whenever you start to experience symptoms.

 Reliever inhalers are used to relieve the symptoms of asthma such as an asthma attack.
 A reliever inhaler works by getting medication directly to your lungs causing the muscles surrounding the airways to relax.
 As a result, the airways become wider allowing air to pass through them more freely.